imagingbook/ButtonDebounceMicros/README.md

 ## LOOP

-Due the time buffer used in each button, please call the `update()` method in `loop`, so it can be update and reflect all state changes.
+Due to the time buffer used in each button, please call the associated `update()` method in `loop`, so it can be update and reflect all state changes:
 ```
 #include <ButtonDebounceMicros.h>
 ...